Healthy Dancer Programme

 Although generously underwritten in the short-term by one of our Governors, and now also supported by a number of individuals and Trusts, the School must raise significant sums every year to sustain this essential element of our dancers’ training going forward.
-If you would like to a part of this pioneering work, please contact:
+If you would like to support this pioneering work, please contact:

 Sarah Eliot Cohen – Head of Development & Communications

 We would like to thank Angela Bernstein and Sarah Dorfman for their belief in this programme from the start and for their enormous generosity.
 We are also most grateful to the following who have made significant contributions to help us deliver this ambitious programme.